-1. To evaluate the methodology and process that management employs in compiling an over-all estimate of the allowance for loan and lease losses.

-2. To understand and evaluate the nature of the external (economic and social climate, and the extent of competition) and internal lending environment (credit strategies, levels of acceptable credit risk, lending policies and procedures) and how they might influence management's estimate of the allowance for loan and lease losses.

-3. To determine the accuracy and reasonableness of management's estimate of the overall allowance for loan and lease losses.

-4. To evaluate the quality of the BHC's systems and management performance in identifying, monitoring, and resolving asset-quality problems.
+- 1. To evaluate the methodology and process that management employs in compiling an overall estimate of the ALLL. - To understand and evaluate the nature of the external (economic and social climate, the extent of competition) and internal (credit strategies, levels of acceptable credit risk, and lending policies and procedures) lending environment and how they might influence management's estimate of the ALLL. - To determine the accuracy and reasonableness of management's estimate of the overall ALLL. - To evaluate the quality of the BHC's systems and management performance in identifying, monitoring, and resolving asset-quality problems.

-1. Determine whether the banking organization has carefully documented and applied an accurate and consistent method of analysis for estimating the overall allowance for loan and lease losses.
-When making such a determination, ascertain whether-

-a. management has considered all significant factors and conditions that might affect the collectibility of the loan, including the borrower's repayment practices, the value of accessible underlying collateral, and other factors (i.e., those factors listed in this section);

-b. management has documented all factors that were considered and the methodology and process that were used to evaluate the adequacy of the allowance; and c. the complexity and scope of the analysis are appropriate for the size and nature of the organization.

-2. Evaluate the methodology and process that management has followed in arriving at an overall estimate of the allowance for loan and lease losses.

-3. Determine the reasonableness of management's consolidated estimate of the allowance for loan and lease losses, including the range of possible credit losses.
-Determine whether management has properly evaluated the overall composition of the loan portfolio at all organizational levels by-

-a. identifying potential problem loans, including loans classified by all bank regulatory agencies;

-b. determining trends with respect to loan volume (growth (in particular, rapid growth), levels of delinquencies, nonaccruals, and nonperforming loans);

-c. considering the previous loss and recovery experience including the timeliness of charge-offs;

-d. evaluating the performance of concentrations of credit (related interests, geographic regions, industries, lesser developed countries (LDC), highly leveraged loans, and size of credit exposures (few large loans versus numerous small loans));

-e. determining the amount of loans and problem loans (delinquent, nonaccrual, and nonperforming) by lending officer or committee; and f. evaluating the levels and performance of loans involving related parties.
+- Determine whether the banking organization has carefully documented and applied an accurate and consistent method of analysis for estimating the overall ALLL.
+When making such a determination, ascertain whether- - a. management has considered all significant factors and conditions that might affect the collectibility of the loan, including the borrower's repayment practices, the value of accessible underlying collateral, and other factors (that is, those factors listed in this section); - management has documented all factors that were considered and the methodology and process that were used to evaluate the adequacy of the allowance; and - c. the complexity and scope of the analysis are appropriate for the size and nature of the organization. - Evaluate the methodology and process that management has followed in arriving at an overall estimate of the ALLL. - Determine the reasonableness of management's consolidated estimate of the ALLL, including the range of possible credit losses.
+Determine whether management has properly evaluated the overall composition of the loan portfolio at all organizational levels by- - a. identifying potential problem loans, including loans classified by all bank regulatory agencies; - b. determining trends with respect to loan volume (growth (in particular, rapid growth), levels of delinquencies, nonaccruals, and nonperforming loans); - c. considering the previous loss and recovery experience including the timeliness of charge-offs; - d. evaluating the performance of concentrations of credit (related interests, geographic regions, industries, lesser-developed countries (LDCs), highly leveraged loans, and the size of credit exposures (few large loans versus numerous small loans)); - e. determining the amount of loans and problem loans (delinquent, nonaccrual, and nonperforming) by lending officer or committee; and - f. evaluating the levels and performance of loans involving related parties. - For each level of the organization, determine the percentage of past-due loans to the loan portfolio and compare it with prior periods.

-^{2.} FAS 114's guidance on impairment does not apply to "large groups of smaller balance homogeneous loans that are collectively evaluated for impairment," loans that are measured at fair value or at the lower of cost or fair value, or leases and debt securities as defined in FAS 115, "Accounting for Certain Investments in Debt and Equity Securities."
+^{2.} The guidance on impairment in FAS 114 does not apply to "large groups of smaller balance homogeneous loans that are collectively evaluated for impairment," loans that are measured at fair value or at the lower of cost or fair value, or leases and debt securities as defined in FAS 115, "Accounting for Certain Investments in Debt and Equity Securities."
 FAS 114 does apply to loans that are restructured in a troubled-debt restructuring involving a modification of terms.